drrlvn/.emacs.d/README.md

 * For spell checking to work an ispell compatible program and dictionary need to be installed, e.g. `aspell-en`.
 * By default `cmark` is used to markdown export/preview so it needs to be installed.

+## Working with Python

+It's highly recommended to develop Python projects in virtual environment.
+Once you have a virtual environment, use `C-c p E` to define the variable `pyvenv-activate` for the current project.
+Store the path of the virtual environment inside this variable.
+Remember to quote that path with double quotation marks.

+It's also recommended to install the [Python Language Server](https://github.com/palantir/python-language-server) inside your virtual environment, as well as Pylint and isort if you're interested.

+If you follow these steps then when visiting a Python file, the modeline should show `Python (ENV_NAME)` where `ENV_NAME` is the name of your virtual environment.
+The modeline should also indicate that the Python Language Server is running by showing `LSP[pyls:pid]`.